 At Phoenix Australia we draw on our extensive research and clinical expertise to provide training in effective, science-based treatments.

-We provide engaging education and training programs as well as consultation and supervision services to a range of organisations and practitioners.
+We provide engaging education and training programs to a range of organisations and practitioners.
 Supported by our research and policy expertise, we are uniquely placed to develop digital, face-to-face or blended training and implementation solutions that are tailored to the needs of your organisation.

 We work with your organisation to understand your needs